-Assignments will normally be marked independently by two examiners who will then compare their marks and arrive at an agreed mark.
-If the marks allocated are within a band of 8, marks will then be averaged to give the final mark.
+Core module assignments will normally be marked independently by two examiners who will then compare their marks and arrive at an agreed mark.
 Both first, second and agreed marks should be recorded on the mark sheet.
-Where an agreed mark cannot be reached, or if the mark difference is greater than 8, or if the mark is borderline pass/fail, or if one mark is a pass and the other a fail, the course director will be asked to moderate and apply the final mark.
-The course director may seek an additional opinion from another member of academic staff with suitable expertise, or from a member of the Exam Board.
+Where an agreed mark cannot be reached, the course director will be asked to moderate.
+The course director may seek an additional opinion from another member of staff with suitable expertise, or from a member of the Exam Board.